Propel Cross-Border E-Commerce With

 3. Leverage the expertise of a logistics partner

-4. Understand challenges or barriers – so you can overcome them
+4. Understand the barriers so you can overcome them

-Europe: a lot has changed in the past 12 months.
-The UK exited the European Union – leaving behind uncertainty for trading partners and importers and exporters who need to get to grips with new Brexit regulations.
+When the UK exited the European Union, it left behind uncertainty for trading partners, importers and exporters who had to get to grips with new Brexit regulations overnight.

 Brexit impacts everything from tariffs to customs clearance – and it’s important to stay clued up on the latest updates.
-Our Brexit page can help – from FAQs to a to-do checklist, we’ve been supporting businesses through the transition.
+Our Brexit page can help - it includes FAQs and a to-do checklist.

 A new set of rules have also come into force for EU VAT (value added tax).
 All businesses will be affected, including online marketplaces based outside of the EU.
 These changes could lead to simpler procedures and reduced administration.
 There could also be broader implications for the way you conduct business into the EU.
 For a step-by-step guidance on how to address these changes for your business, visit our dedicated page here.